Self force on a scalar charge in Kerr spacetime: circular equatorial orbits: Boundary conditions for the radial scalar-field equation

 \section{Boundary conditions for the radial scalar-field equation}

 In order to derive recurrence relations for the asymptotic expansion coefficients $c_l^{\infty}$ and $c_k^{eh}$ in Eqs.\ (\ref{eqn:infinity-bc-series}) and (\ref{eqn:horizon-bc-series}), we substitute these equations into the homogeneous part of the radial equation (\ref{eq:rsradialeqn}).
-By comparing the coefficients of $r^{-k}$ (at infinity) or $(r-r_+)^k$ (at the event horizon) we obtain 5-term recurrence relations for each of $c^{\infty}_{k>0}$ and $c^{eh}_{k>0}$.
+By comparing the coefficients of $r^{-k}$ (at infinity) or $(r-r_+)^k$ (at the event horizon) we obtain 5- and 6-term recurrence relations for $c^{\infty}_{k>0}$ and $c^{eh}_{k>0}$, respectively.
 Setting $c^{\infty,eh}_{k<0}=0$ and $c^{\infty,eh}_{k=0}=1$ determines all coefficients $c^{\infty,eh}_{k>0}$ in a recursive fashion.

 Explicitly, the above recurrence relations are given by

 where the various coefficients $f_i^{\infty}$ and $f_i^{eh}$ read \begin{widetext}

 \end{widetext} \begin{widetext}